Serving Preschool Through 8th Grade in the San Francisco East Bay Since 1962

 • Q: Does Seven Hills have an after-school sports program?

 Seven Hills has a strong commitment to its Middle School athletic program for both boys and girls.
-Participation is open to all who want to participate.
-We encourage participation not just among the most skilled, but also among those students who would like to learn a new sport or build upon the skills that they already have.
+Participation is open to all students who want to participate.
+We encourage participation among those who excel in sports and students eager to explore a new sport or enhance their existing skills.
 We compete with other Middle Schools in the area.

 • Q: Does Seven Hills offer before and after-school transportation for students?

-Seven Hills offers morning transportation service from Danville, Alamo, Lafayette and Walnut Creek.
-As demand increases, we have the flexibility to add other areas.
-We do not offer afternoon transportation as we have found that our students disperse to such a wide variety of after-school activities, one service would not serve their collective needs.
+Seven Hills offers morning bus service from Danville, Alamo, Lafayette, and Walnut Creek.
+However, we do not offer afternoon transportation due to the diverse range of after-school activities our students engage in; one service would not serve their collective needs.

 • Q: Do students wear uniforms at Seven Hills?